grzegorz914/homebridge-openwebif-tv/README.md

 1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
 2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
 3. Install homebridge-openwebif-tv using: `npm install -g homebridge-openwebif-tv`

+## Limitations

+Due to HomeKit app limitation max. channels in bouquets is 97.
+Over this value HomeKit app will no response.
+Right now plugin read automatiacally 97 channels from the Sat Receiver and store in homebridge `openwebifTv` directory, if U want somthing changed in channel list please add Yours prefered channels to the config bouquets.

 ## Configuration